infravibe/apache/hadoop/README.md

 3. **Web UIs Not Accessible**
     - Confirm ports are not blocked by firewall
-    - Check if containers are running: `docker-compose ps`
+    - Check if containers are running: `docker compose ps`
     - Verify port mappings in docker-compose.yaml

 4. **HDFS Safe Mode**